Streamlined Kitchen & Bathroom Cabinet Refacing Services

 Have you ever had an old car that required constant repairs?
 Eventually it gets down to the question: does it make more economic sense to get a new car, or continue making repairs?
 This same conundrum can occur with your kitchen cabinets as they begin to show signs of ageing.

-It’s not uncommon for people to start resurfacing their cabinets only to realize it costs a lot more than they were expecting to make their old cabinets look new.
-Many homeowners begin restoring original cabinets, and get 70% through the project before wishing they had just replaced the cabinets.
-That doesn’t mean it’s always a bad idea to repair over replace, in fact sometimes it’s smarter to resurface cabinets than to buy completely new ones.
+It’s not uncommon for people to start resurfacing & renovating their cabinets only to realize it costs a lot more than they were expecting to make their old cabinets look new.
+Many homeowners begin renovating original cabinets, and get 70% through the project before wishing they had just replaced the cabinets.
+That doesn’t mean it’s always a bad idea to repair or restore over replace, in fact sometimes it’s smarter to resurface cabinets than to buy completely new ones.
 Here we explain the difference between cabinets you should replace vs. cabinets you should restore.

 How Long Do Kitchen Cabinets Generally Last?